 Edge nodes: Edge node characteristics have not been finalized yet, given that they are not fully deployed in practical systems.
-We have therefore considered the latest commercial solutions specified by Amazon's AWS Wavelength services [17], equipped with an NVIDIA Tesla V100 Graphics Processing Unit (GPU) to offer ML-specialized services.
+We have therefore considered as our main reference the latest commercial solutions specified by Amazon's AWS Wavelength services [17].
+It offers cloud services specialized for ML (Amazon EC2 P3 instances) and is equipped with an NVIDIA Tesla V100 Graphics Processing Unit (GPU).
 GPU computational capacity values for ML can be found in [18], where we select an average value of 6000 training samples/sec.

 Cloud server: The computational tasks for the cloud server include training (in the CL case) and model parameter aggregation (FL, EL cases).
 For the former, similar to the edge node modelling, we are based on [18].
 We select an average value of 40,000 training samples/sec, assuming a DC is equipped with a Tensor Processing Unit (TPU), as opposed to GPU for the edge server.
 For the latter, no reference values can be found in the literature, thus we rely on an empirical approach; we measure the average capacity for training and aggregation tasks in our personal computer (PC) setup (i.e., 6250 training samples/sec and 1.56 model aggregations/sec respectively) and compare against the training capacity reference value of 40,000 training samples/sec that was selected, according to [18].
 Assuming a linear relation, the average cloud aggregation capacity is calculated as 10 model aggregations/sec.